Skip to content

 Type Safety

-ClientStateData omits server fields at compile time.
-Client code that tries to access a server-only field gets a compile error:
+ClientStateData infers from clientSchema when declared, falling back to the server schema otherwise.
+Client code that tries to access a server-only field gets a compile error.

 ts